LewdLillyVT/PexPacker/README.md

 1. Build the `Packer` executable as described above.
 2. Run the `packer` executable from your terminal:
     ```bash
-    ./packer
+    ./make_pex/target/release/make_pex # Or the specific name if built with Cargo
     ```
 3. Follow the on-screen prompts:
     *   Enter the path to the executable you want to pack (e.g., `path/to/your/executable`).
-    *   Choose the desired packing version (1 for V3, 2 for V2, 3 for V1, or 4 for all versions).
+    *   Choose the desired packing version (1 for V6, 2 for V5, 3 for V4, 4 for V3, 5 for V2, 6 for V1, or 7 for all versions).

 The new `.pex` file(s) will be created in the current directory.

 ### Runner

 The `Runner` application automatically scans its current directory for `.pex` files.
-When found, it unpacks, verifies (if V3), and executes the original binary.
+When found, it unpacks, verifies (if applicable), and executes the original binary.

 1. Build the `Runner` executable as described above.
 2. Place the `runner` executable in the same directory as the `.pex` file(s) you want to run.
 3. Run the `runner` executable from your terminal:
     ```bash
-    ./runner
+    ./run_pex/target/release/run_pex # Or the specific name if built with Cargo
     ```
 4. The application will automatically detect, process, and execute compatible `.pex` files.

 ## Security Considerations

-*   **XOR Obfuscation**: The primary obfuscation method is XOR with a fixed key.
+*   **XOR Obfuscation**: The primary obfuscation method is XOR with a fixed key per version.
 This is **not** a strong cryptographic measure and should be considered obfuscation rather than encryption.
 It can deter casual analysis but is not secure against determined reverse engineering.
+*   **Map Obfuscation (V6)**: The sort map in V6 is encrypted using a key derived from the payload itself, adding complexity to the reverse engineering process.
-*   **Integrity Verification (V3)**: Version 3 adds a SHA-256 hash to detect tampering or corruption, enhancing security for the integrity of the packaged executable.
+*   **Integrity Verification (V3+)**: Versions V3 and later add a SHA-256 hash to detect tampering or corruption, enhancing security for the integrity of the packaged executable.
 *   **Execution**: The `Runner` executes unpacked binaries in a temporary file.
 Be cautious when running `.pex` files from untrusted sources, as the underlying executable will be executed.

 ## License